Basic Big Wall Gear

 Many climbers seem to think that big walling is beyond their ability – when in fact it is merely just a test of stamina and logistics (you don’t need to climb harder than VS, although you may need an E7 mentality) and is well within the grasp of any keen climber who’s prepared to put the effort in.

 Firstly, let’s look at the fundamental pieces.
-Although this info is focused towards North American big walling (the best place to learn), much of it is also applicable to other areas.
+Although this info is focused on North American big walling (the best place to learn), much of it is also applicable to other areas.
 I’ve left out most of the hardware info (cams, wires etc), due to a lack of space and the fact that anyone heading up a wall will already know it anyway.
-Pulleys will be covered in the Part Three of ’sack hauling in next issue’s Off the Wall.

 Double ropes may be used on some big free or Alpine walls, but their use will severely limit hauling or long aid sections (plus jugging on single skinny half ropes is SCARY).
 These drawbacks may be outweighed by the increased security (edges and rockfall) and lower weight a double rope offers.